 Home Equity Loan Vs. Personal Loan: Which Is Better For You?

 Homeowners with enough equity in their homes can apply for a home equity loan.
 Such loans are considered a low-cost way to finance a major purchase, pay down credit card debt or cover an emergency expense.
 However, putting one’s house up for collateral can be risky, and personal loans can be just as affordable without needing collateral.

-This article will show you the similarities between a home equity loan and a personal loan.
-We'll also cover what you should consider before applying for either one.
+This article will show you the similarities between a home equity loan and a personal loan, and cover what you should consider before applying for either one.

-The main difference between a personal loan and a home equity loan is the type of collateral required and how you’ll get approved.
-Both types of loans allow you to use funds for almost any reason, such as a home improvement project or debt consolidation, but it's important to know difference.
+On the surface a personal loan and a home equity loan may appear similar.
+Both types allow you to use funds for almost any reason, such as a home improvement project or debt consolidation, but it's important to know the differences between them.

 Home Equity Loan